Main Content

 The status bar shows the simulation time is 0 with an asterisk and the simulation is paused.

-Each time you click Step Forward, the simulation advances one major time step.
+By default, each time you click Step Forward, the simulation advances by one time step.
 The time in the status bar updates, and the port value labels update to display the new signal values.

 To advance the simulation by multiple time steps each time you click Step Forward, configure the simulation stepping options.
 To open the Simulation Stepping Options dialog box, click the Step Back button arrow then select Configure Simulation Stepping.
 In the Simulation Stepping Options dialog box, specify Move back/forward by as 5.
 Then, click OK.

-Now, when you click Step Forward again, the simulation advances through five major time steps.
-The time changes by a larger increment, and you can see the overall simulation progress indicated in the status bar.
+Now, when you click Step Forward, the simulation advances through five time steps.
+In the status bar, you can see the overall simulation progress and that the time changes by a larger increment when you step forward.

 Double-click the Scope block.
 The plot updates to display the data for the signals x1 and x2 as the simulation advances.
 Click Step Forward to see the Scope block update to display data from five more time steps.